Gardener’s Hand Soap Recipe

 Gentle hand soap with shea butter and poppy seeds

-Bar soap lasts longer, is completely natural, and is very effective at cleaning dirty hands and nails without stripping your skin of moisture.
-Plus, you can use a bar of it to make your own liquid hand soap if you’d like.
+This recipe for lavender and rosemary scrubby hand soap is great for cleaning dirty hands and nails without stripping your skin of moisture.
+You can even use a bar of it to make your own liquid hand soap if you’d like.

 Natural Soapmaking for Beginners Series